Alexander Zinoviev: Return to Russia and last years

 From the mid-1990s, Zinoviev began to visit his homeland more often, he had supporters and followers with whom he willingly communicated.
 In 1996, he confessed that he was not going to return to Russia that was "hostile", despite the publication of his books (Embroilment, Russian Experiment, etc.).
 He believed that he was "boycotted" in Russia, as, incidentally, in the West, where he managed to publish with difficulty.
 Nevertheless, in France, in the publishing house "Plon" in 1996 "West" was released, two years later in Italy it became the bestseller "The Global Humant Hill".
 As Pavel Fokin writes, the turning point was the fall of 1997, when he visited Russia several times.
-Zinoviev represented the "Global Humant Hill" in Moscow, held a series of meetings with Sergey Baburin, Nikolai Ryzhkov and Gennady Zyuganov.
+Zinoviev represented the "Global Humant Hill" in Moscow, and held a series of meetings with Sergey Baburin, Nikolai Ryzhkov and Gennady Zyuganov.
 Zinoviev called for a vote for the Communist leader in the 1996 presidential election, considering the Communist Party of the Russian Federation one of the few positive political forces in the country, although his position was more radical than that of the parliamentary Communist opposition.
 Zinoviev's 75th anniversary was celebrated at the Presidium of the Academy of Sciences and at the Institute of Philosophy; he visited his native Kostroma Region, and in 1998 made a number of trips around Russia and the CIS.
-On June 30, 1999, the Zinoviev family returned to Moscow.
+On 30 June 1999 the Zinoviev family returned to Moscow.
 A few days later he was accepted as a professor at Moscow State University (Department of Ethics at the Faculty of Philosophy) and Maxim Gorky Literature Institute.
 At the end of the year, at the suggestion of Baburin, he agreed to participate in the Duma elections on the list of the Russian All-People's Union, but was not registered.